 - A baby alpaca (or llama) is called a cria.

-Right now the emus are just a few months old, but it won’t be long before they are six feet tall and 150 pounds.
+Emus grow to be six feet tall and 150 pounds.
 Emus are excellent guard animals, and when these two emus grow up they will have some herd-protecting responsibilities.

 All of the animals are very friendly…especially if you have feed to offer, which is included in the price of the tour.
 Also, while you’re on the tour you don’t have to worry about taking pictures because Jay and Nicole will take pictures and share a gallery of photos with you afterwards, at no additional charge.